Israel Experience College Student/Young Adult Scholarship Program

 - Please keep in mind that our funds are limited, and requests always greatly exceed demand.
 We work hard to make sure that the neediest families are given priority.
-While we do take into account the family’s total financial picture, not just income, families earning in excess of $150,000 annually should contact our office at firstname.lastname@example.org before submitting an application.
+While we do take into account the family’s total financial picture, not just income, families with an annual adjusted gross income of $130,000

 Application and selection information

 - All applicants under age 26 must submit their parents' most recent federal income tax returns as well as their own.

 - Parents are urged to contribute according to their financial ability even if applicant is legally independent, and applicants are expected to make an appropriate and meaningful contribution toward the cost of the program.